ScriptFUSION/Pip/README.md

 ![Preview image][]

-This printer makes no attempt to modify the test summary; only runtime output is changed.
+Pip makes no attempt to modify the test summary; only runtime output is changed.

 ## Usage